nanakin/CRM-backend-OC/README.md

    ```
 6. Don't forget to consult the [How to](#how-to) part

-## Configuration

-Configuration is done via `crm.toml` file.
-It is located in the project root directory.

-To enable/disable error tracing with sentry, change `record` boolean value, under `error_tracing` category.

-Available configuration options for `database` category are:
-- `url`: database url
-- `echo`: boolean to enable/disable SQLAlchemy echo mode
-- `reset`: boolean to enable/disable database reset on application start

-Available option to populate database with fake data: `populate_with_sample` boolean, under `database_sample`.
-Note that
-the application requires roles to be created before usage.

 ## How To

 This application is a command line tool.
 It is used with the `crm` command.